 For this round, I have graduated from the large purse to a weekender handbag, having decided the purse didn’t give me quite enough space (the struggle is real).
-This sturdy bag cost me about $35 at Target, and a year later I’m still really liking it.
+This sturdy bag cost me about $35 at Target, and a year later, I still really like it.
 It has both hand and shoulder straps and just barely fits under the seat on a plane, and the bottom is sturdy leather.
 Note: This particular bag is no longer available online.
 I’ve upgraded to a more sturdy Pendleton Tote that zips closed.

 Related: Best Crossbody Bags for Travel